How to Print and Cut with Silhouette

 - Make sure that your software and firmware are up to date.

-- Verify that the page size in the software matches the printer setting for your media and that the correct mat (or “no mat”) setting and size has been selected.
+- Verify that the page size in the page setup menu matches the printer setting for your media and that the correct mat (or “no mat”) setting and size has been selected.

 - Make sure the correct type of registration marks has been selected for your machine.